 – They have paintings of Buddha and 109 entrances.

-Elephanta Caves are the collection of cave temples which are dedicated to Hindu God Shiva.
+Elephanta Caves are a collection of cave temples which are dedicated to the Hindu God Shiva.
 This place is one of the historical places in Mumbai.
 It closes by 5:30 p.m.

 – The place is located on Elephant islands or Gharapuri in Mumbai Harbour which is 10kms to the east of the city of Mumbai.